Many baby boomers own homes that are too big. Can they be enticed to sell them?

 Jenny Schuetz, a housing policy expert at the Brookings Institution, says in trying to incentivize older adults to move out of homes that are now too large for them, different tools are needed depending on their geography and financial resources.
 For instance, a lower-income homeowner of a deteriorating row house might be willing to a swap for a newer, smaller apartment in an elevator building, if there was a program for that.

 But longtime California homeowners who've seen their property values skyrocket would likely require a different approach, Schuetz says.
 There, Proposition 13 strictly limits increases in property taxes – so that many longtime homeowners pay taxes on a small fraction of their home's value.
-That has created its own lock-in effect that discourages homeowners from selling.
+That created its own lock-in effect, though a recent rule change allows those over age 55 to keep their lower tax rate if they buy and move into a home of equal or lesser value.

 Building more housing that's attractive to seniors